 Whether you made or bought it, hand sanitizer spray doesn’t last forever.
 It’s good for about three years.
 This happens because once the alcohol content dissolves and goes below 60 percent, it can’t kill off as many germs.
 We don’t mean to throw out unopened hand sanitizer spray — especially if it’s your only option — because some alcohol content is still better than none.

-Does witch hazel kill the bacteria?
+Does adding witch hazel to hand sanitizer spray kill bacteria?

 Witch hazel may smell a bit like alcohol or a cleaning agent, and you may even use it as a facial cleanser, but it isn’t a disinfectant.
 It won’t kill the bacteria or viruses that live on your hands or tabletop.
 It can, however, be used for other things like reducing inflammation or irritation.